yh-luo/from-zero-to-source-estimates/README.md

 ### Compute statistics

 Test if the evoked reponses are significantly different between conditions across subjects.
 The multiple comparisons problem is addressed with a cluster-level permutation test across space and time.
+To demonstrate, the evoked responses elicited by left auditory stimuli and by left visual stimuli are compared.
+The cluster results are further visualized.

+#### Demo

++ `16_statistics.py`
++ `16-2_viz_statistics.py`

+## Write reports

+Congratulations and goodbye!
+You are on your own now :)